thom-dev-fr/BonzAI-online/privacy-policy.md

 # Privacy Policy – BonzAI
 Last updated: September 15, 2025

 The protection of your personal data is a priority for us.
-Here is how HomeMind processes your information.
+Here is how BonzAI processes your information.

 ## 1. Data collected
 - **Local data:** your conversations, files, and documents are processed directly on your device.